NomicFoundation/slang/documentation/public/internals/design-docs/language-definition-v2/index.md

 or disabled in certain versions of the language.

 All definitions have a unique `Scanner`, and they can be combined in the same trie/FSM to produce a single token at each position in the input.
-Afterwards, the scanner can compare the definition's `enabled_in` and `disabled_in` properties with the current language version, adding an error if they don't match, but continue parsing anyway.
+Afterwards, the scanner can compare the definition's `enabled` property with the current language version, adding an error if they don't match, but continue parsing anyway.

 ### Keyword Items